DanZDv/cchess/README.md

 # Project Overview:

-This is a personal project with many learning objectives, the goal is to create a simple Waylan GUI Chess application using C.
+This is a personal project with many learning objectives, the goal is to create a simple GUI Chess application using C.
 I intend to document my progress through GIT commits as I learn.